jpnwagwu/Soccer-Data-Analysis/README.md

 Link to Dataset: https://www.kaggle.com/datasets/hugomathien/soccer

-For this final project, I conducted my own data analysis and created a report that documents my findings.
+For this project, I conducted my own data analysis and created a report that documents my findings.

 I started by taking a look at the dataset and brainstorming what questions one could answer using it.